marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ## 3.3.
 The Realization

 Okay, so, mission succeeded!
 The simplest math functions inside the Micrio JS were now handled by WebAssembly.
-But all rendering logic (Canvas2D for flat images and three.js/WebGL for 360&deg; images) was still 100% JavaScript.
+But all schizoid rendering logic (Canvas2D for flat images and three.js/WebGL for 360&deg; images) was still 100% JavaScript.

-A small summary of my thought process for the weeks that followed:

-> "*Great.
-But there **has** to be more I can do with it!*"
->
-> "*Can I use it for HTML marker rendering?
-No -- direct DOM operations are not supported.*"
->
-> "*Can I use it to download the image tiles for me with higher performance?
-No -- Wasm by itself has no download capabilities.*"
->
-> "*Can I replace the current Micrio schizoid Canvas2D and three.js rendering methods using one solution?*"
->
-> Followed by a 2-week long "*Hmmmm...*"

-Yes; yes I could!
-What if I created my own WebGL renderer, that supports both 2D and 360&deg;?

-What is WebGL under the hood?
-To put it oversimplified: it takes a bunch of coordinate arrays and textures and draws them on your screen using [shaders](https://en.wikipedia.org/wiki/Shader).
-These coordinate arrays would be single abstract representations of the zoomable images with its individual tiles.
+I felt like I could get more out of this, but I didn't immediately know *how*.
+In the next 2 weeks, going to bed and waking up with the question, I came up with the idea:

-**What if I moved the entire rendering logic to AssemblyScript?**
+**What if I moved the entire rendering logic to AssemblyScript, using WebGL for the graphical output?**

 So kind of like the C++ emscripten implementation, but this time using the lean WebAssembly approach: only replacing parts of my JavaScript, maintaining Micrio's own event handlers and module (markers, tours, audio) logic.